 Will the Capital One Venture X credit card save the day?

-As long as you’re happy booking all your airfare through Capital One (the Venture X Card earns 5 miles/dollar for airfare bookings made through the Capital One portal) this could be the card which, alongside the Chase Sapphire Preferred and the Chase Ink Business Preferred, allows a holder of the Chase Sapphire Reserve Card to give that card up.
+As long as you’re happy booking all your airfare through Capital One (the Venture X Card earns 5 miles/dollar for airfare bookings made through the Capital One portal) this could be the card that, alongside the Chase Sapphire Preferred and the Chase Ink Business Preferred, allows a holder of the Chase Sapphire Reserve Card to give that card up.

 If you’re not happy booking all your airfare through a portal (for whatever reason), the Venture X Card will fall down in a similar way to the Ritz-Carlton Card because if want to make the most of all the great travel protections when you fly, you’re either going to have to…